Klemmbaustein/DSharp/README.md

 - A simple C++ API to add functions and types to the language and to embed the scripts into another program.
-- A robust static type system that lets you write safer and faster code than alternatives like Lua.
+- A robust static type system with object oriented features that lets you write safer and faster code than alternatives like Lua.
 - Uses reference counting instead of Garbage Collection, so the language does not have garbage collection stutter problems, helping performance for games.
+- Only depends on the C++ standard library.

 ## Example